What is Trauma?

 Get back into your life

-When you are struggling with post-traumatic stress disorder there is a strong tendency to withdraw and isolate yourself.
+When you’re struggling with post-traumatic stress disorder, there is a strong tendency to withdraw and isolate yourself.
 Perhaps leaving home feels too daunting and scary.
 You have to get back onto the proverbial horse, so to speak and engage with people around you.
 Find supportive friends and family that can help you through this difficult time, but resist the urge to withdraw yourself completely.

-If you feel like you are under trauma and stress, or you are concerned about someone you love, talk to CFHP Psychologist Brisbane about our counselling services.
+If you feel like you are under trauma and stress, or you are concerned about someone you love, contact us about our counselling services today.

 Take Action Today

-Our dedicated psychologists will work with you to achieve your goals and maintain positive change, driving you to move forward and become the ‘you’ you want to be.
+Our dedicated Brisbane PTSD psychologists will work with you to achieve your goals and maintain positive change, driving you to move forward and become the ‘you’ you want to be.

 Take the first step on the road to recovery and contact us today.